majorfrog/qvantum-hass/README.md

 If you experience rate limiting:

-1. Increase the normal scan interval to 60+ seconds (Settings → Configure)
-2. Increase the fast scan interval to 10-15 seconds if not monitoring real-time power
-3. Reduce number of enabled entities
+1. Reduce the number of enabled entities
-4. Check logs for excessive API calls
+2. Check logs for excessive API calls

 ### Getting Help